-The master of science degree and certificate of advanced study (60 credit hours) in mental health counseling is designed for persons seeking employment in an agency counseling setting.
-The program qualifies students to be eligible for state licensure as a licensed mental health counselor (MHC) and certification as a professional counselor (NCC) and clinical mental health counselor (CCMHC).
+The master of science degree (60 credit hours) in mental health counseling is designed for persons seeking employment in an agency counseling setting.
+The program qualifies students to be eligible for state licensure as a licensed mental health counselor (LMHC) and certification as a professional counselor (NCC) and clinical mental health counselor (CCMHC).
 (Additional years of experience are required for the license and certifications.)